0xobelisk/dubhe-wip/packages/graphql-server/README.md

 ### Query Dynamic Tables

-If `sui-rust-indexer` has created dynamic tables (e.g., from `config.json` configuration), you can query them:
+If `dubhe-indexer` has created dynamic tables (e.g., from `config.json` configuration), you can query them:

 ```graphql
 # Query store_accounts table (if exists)